-Posted on behalf of The Bell Law Firm, PLLC on Feb 15, 2013 in Personal Injury
+Posted on behalf of Stewart Bell, PLLC on Feb 15, 2013 in Personal Injury

 The parent of young child has filed a lawsuit against a daycare owner claiming negligence after her son allegedly sustained a severe closed head injury.
 The case was filed in a West Virginia circuit court and names four individuals and the West Virginia Department of Health and Human Resources as the defendants.

 According to the lawsuit, the parent dropped the child off with the woman that operated the daycare out of her home.
 A few hours later, the parent received a phone call from the daycare operator stating that the boy had been injured and was being treated at a nearby hospital.